 It’s at times confusing and maddening.
 So let me try to sort it out in a dispassionate way.

-First, unlike pro cyclists, please recognize that road cycling enthusiasts are not full time, sponsored, young 20 or 30-something, world class competitive riders who have only 6% body fat, ride 30,000 kilometers or 20,000 miles a year, average 42kph/26.5mph over the course of 5 hour 200K race, generate 5 to 6 watts per kilogram of weight over a 1-hour maximum effort, employ veteran race tactics, get free gear, etc., etc.
+First, unlike pro cyclists, please recognize that road cycling enthusiasts are not full time, sponsored, young 20 or 30-something, world-class competitive riders who have only 6% body fat, ride 30,000 kilometers or 20,000 miles a year, average 42kph/26.5mph over the course of 5-hour 200K race, generate 5 to 6 watts per kilogram over a 1-hour maximum effort, employ veteran race tactics, get free gear, etc., etc.

 Most of us enthusiasts ride around work and family commitments, are older, less skilled, heavier, don’t ride as much, as long, as fast or as powerfully, try to ride with our buddies rather than escape from them, and pay dearly for our gear.
 Our spouses?
 Not always happy with us.
 (See MAMIL on the right) But let’s hope we are better paid, better looking, and happier people.
 Or at least two out those three.
 You pick ‘em.

 So as a starting point, both weight and aero as promoted by most bike companies have a much greater effect on separating out pro riders than it does enthusiasts.
 It benefits us for sure to ride with lighter, more aero components but it’s just one of the things that separate us.
 Ways 1 though 6 above matter more if you want to ride faster on your bike.